benswift/benswift.github.io/blurbs.md

 ## ~40 words

-I'm an academic, educator, artist and maker of open source tools for creative computing.
-I'm always looking for ways to talk about the way that code (software), creativity (especially the arts) and culture (life) intersect in today's world.
+Ben Swift an academic, educator, artist and maker of open source tools for creative computing.
+He's always looking for ways to talk about the way that code (software), creativity (especially the arts) and culture (life) intersect in today's world.